Terms of Business

 We may, in accordance with professional guidelines, also charge a premium (where reasonable to do so) to take account of the nature, responsibility, complexity, value and urgency of the Services and other criteria specified in those guidelines.

-The fixed hourly rates of each of our fee earners are reviewed from time to time and we will inform you of any variation in these rates and the date upon which they take effect.
+The fixed hourly rates of each of our fee earners are reviewed annually and we will inform you of any variation in these rates and the date upon which they take effect.
 In addition, please be aware that our hourly rates are based on levels of experience and as our fee earners become more senior their hourly rates may increase accordingly – you will be informed if this is the case.

-You will be responsible for paying the expenses we incur in the course of providing the Services (including travel and subsistence expenses, search and filing fees, court fees and barristers’, foreign lawyers’ and other third parties’ fees and expenses).
+You will be responsible for paying the expenses we incur in providing the Services (including travel and subsistence expenses, search and filing fees, court fees and barristers’, foreign lawyers’ and other third parties’ fees and expenses).
 We will advise as to the amount and nature of any expenses to be incurred in advance.
-We will often seek payment for such expenses in advance and may not incur them until you have provided us with funds for that purpose which may delay the progress of your Matter.
+We reserve the right to seek payment for such expenses in advance and may not incur them until you have provided us with funds for that purpose which may delay the progress of your Matter.

 VAT will be charged at the appropriate rate on all fees and expenses.

 When accepting instructions to act on behalf of a limited company, we may require a director and/or controlling shareholder to sign a form of personal guarantee in respect of our fees and expenses.
-If such request is refused, we will be entitled to require payment on account or to stop acting and require immediate payment of our fees already incurred on a time spent basis and expenses as set out above.
+If such request is refused, we will be entitled to stop acting and require immediate payment of any fees already incurred.

 Payments on Account

-We may require you to make a payment to us on account of our fees and expenses at any time and on more than one occasion.
+We will require you to make a payment to us on account of our fees and expenses at regular intervals throughout the course of your matter.
 Money paid on account which is not subsequently required for fees and expenses will be returned promptly.

 We are not obliged to credit payments on account against interim invoices but may do so if you fail to make prompt payment.